 5 Tips for Managing Hybrid Working Teams

 As your company becomes more ‘hybrid’ with different working styles, it’s increasingly important to understand how to connect home-working and office teams.

 1. Create the right employee onboarding process

-If you’re wondering how to work with a remote team and office-based employees at the same time, it all starts with the right onboarding process.
+If you’re wondering how to effecting manage a hybrid working team and ensure all team members feel connected, it all starts with the right onboarding process.

 With team members in an office, your new hires can easily ask questions and get to know people when they’re present in the workplace.
 However, when you’re running a partially remote team, there’s no initial introductory stage.

-So, how do you set up a remote team?
+So, how do you set up a hybrid team?